 It depends on your Church’s mission.

 More liturgical and traditional Churches are geared for family worship – it’s a part of their DNA and churchified members expect it.
-A guy I knew at my last church (PCA Presbyterian) proudly declared to me one day “I want my kids to be singing the hymns in the service with me!”
+A friend of mine at the PCA Presbyterian church I worked at proudly declared to me one day “I want my kids to be singing the hymns in the service with me!”
 (He would also calculate how many hymns we sang during the praise set and would let me know after the service if his quota was not reached.
 And now you know one of the reasons why I started HymnCharts.com!)
 Once after the service I ran into one of his kids – a boy about ten at the time.
 “What did you think of Church?”
 I asked.
 He replied “I HATE Church!”
 Of course he hated Church.
 He was bored.
 To.
 Tears.

-It’s simple, really – kids deserve a kid’s service tailored to them.
+It’s simple, really – don’t kids deserve a service tailored to them so they don’t end up “hating” boring adult church?
+(By the way, the kid I mentioned earlier grew up and today wouldn’t be caught dead at a church.)
 Bring the Gospel to their level.
 Songs in a key they can sing with words they can understand.
 Maybe a sermon about not pulling your sister’s hair would hit home a bit more than your typical baby-boomer-self-help-balancing-your-checkbook-type sermon.

 If your Church’s mission is to seek, save and sanctify then a separate kid’s service makes more sense.
 It seems unchurched people DON’T necessarily care to have their kids in the service.
 My friend Joe told me he invited his unchurched co-worker to visit one Sunday and the first question she asked was “do my kids have to sit with me?”
 (This was at the PCA Church so no, she didn’t visit.)

-Parents, you simply cannot be revived and renewed by the Holy Spirit working through the music and message if you are constantly fussing with your misbehaving children.
-My mother noticed this one week at Brookwood – a young couple were distracted the entire service by their unruly young children.
+Parents cannot be revived and renewed by the Holy Spirit working through the music and message if they are constantly fussing with their misbehaving children.
+My mother noticed this one week at church – a young couple were distracted the entire service by their unruly young children.
 Mom said “why’d they even bother to come?
 They didn’t hear a word of the sermon.”
 Their constant bustling distracted everyone around them, too.

 One of the few Churches who have the guts to pull off a strict “kids not allowed under any circumstances” policy is Newspring Church in Anderson, SC.
 They mean it – NO children in the service under 6th grade – kids are invited to attend one of their spectacularly appealing kid’s services.
 I can only imagine the bashing their poor ushers get from irate housewives.

 So should you allow kids in your service?
-There will always be Church people who insist on it and if you’re in one of those ministries so be it.
-But from what I’ve seen, successful contemporary Churches either don’t let kids in the adult worship or have such appealing kid’s ministries that kids insist on attending their own service.
+This is one of those many issues where the correct answer is “it depends.”
+Your ministry’s mission will dictate the response.
+There will always be Church people who insist on it, but from what I’ve seen, successful contemporary Churches have such appealing children’s ministries that kids actually look forward to attending their own service.